Symplectomorphisms of some Weinstein 4-manifolds: Introduction

-Both constructions are most natural from the perspective of an almost-toric fibration $\pi: M \to \bR^2$ coming from the Gross--Siebert programme, which should be thought of as the SYZ fibration on $M$.
-Formally, to describe this, pick a toric model for $(Y,D)$: possibly after blowing up corners of $D$, we can find a toric pair $(\bar{Y}, \bar{D})$ and a map $(Y,D) \to (\bar{Y}, \bar{D})$ given by blowing up interior points of the $\bar{D}_i$.
-As $Y$ has the distinguished complex structure, we blow up a single favourite point on $\bar{D}_i$, say $m_i$ times.
-Let $v_i$ be the corresponding ray in the fan for $\bar{Y}$.
-The associated almost-toric fibration $\pi$ has $m_i$ nodal fibres with invariant direction $v_i$, with all invariant lines concurrent.
+Both constructions are most natural from the perspective of an almost-toric fibration $\pi: M \to \bR^2$.
+This has connections with the Gross--Siebert programme, and should be thought of as an SYZ fibration on $M$.
+To describe it, pick a toric model for $(Y,D)$: possibly after blowing up corners of $D$, we can find a toric pair $(\bar{Y}, \bar{D})$ and a map $(Y,D) \to (\bar{Y}, \bar{D})$ given by iteratively blowing up smooth points on $\bar{D}$ and its strict transforms.
+As $Y$ has the distinguished complex structure, we (possibly iteratively) blow up a single favourite point on each $\bar{D}_i$, say $m_i$ times.
+Let $v_i$ be the ray in the fan for $\bar{Y}$ corresponding to $\bar{D}_i$.
+The associated almost-toric fibration $\pi$ has exactly $m_i$ nodal fibres with invariant direction $v_i$, with all invariant lines concurrent.
 (See \cite[Theorem 1.2]{HK}.)
 Changes of toric models give equivalent fibrations, which will be further exploited below.